robinhouston/write-to-mp/README.md

 3. Click the Deploy button in the Google App Engine Launcher.
 4. Go to the settings page at http://your-app-id.appspot.com/mp/admin/settings, and put in your TheyWorkForYouAPI key (obtained in Basic Setup above).
 This is also the page where you will edit the introductory text for your campaign.
+If you are targetting the Scottish Parliament, change the parliament setting from Westminster to Holyrood at this point.
 5. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application, which you chose in step 1.
-6. Tell the application to download the list of MPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/update_mps You will have to log in using your Google account at this point.
+6. Tell the application to download the list of MPs or MSPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/update_mps You will have to log in using your Google account at this point.
 If this step works correctly, you will see the message "Fetching new MPs in the background".